 What is TMJ & TMD?

-TMJ stands for temporomandibular joint, or the jaw joint.
+TMJ is the temporomandibular joint, or the jaw joint.
 These are the two joints located on each side of the face near the ears where lower jawbone joins the temporal bone of your skull.
 Together, these joints allow the mobility needed for biting, chewing, swallowing, speaking making facial expressions and even breathing.

-TMD stands for temporomandibular dysfunction, referring to a group of conditions, often painful, that affect the jaw's joint and muscle performance.
-Some symptoms of TMD include:
+TMD stands for temporomandibular joint dysfunction, or TMJ dysfunction.
+This refers to the group of conditions, often painful, affecting the jaw's joint and muscle performance.

 -